 Price drivers: Tighter monetary policies, Global Politics, EU

-The downside momentum picked up pace in June, as inflation started to surge in the US and EUR/USD is heading toward 1.10 at the beginning of 2022.
+The downside momentum picked up pace in June, as inflation started to surge in the US and EUR/USD is heading toward 1.10 by the start of July.
 The next support levels for this pair come at 1.10, 1.0650, 1.05 and finally the 2016 low at 1.0350.
-The way events are unfolding with inflation in Europe and the US, as well as with the FED and the ECB, this pair will likely break below 1.10 in Q2 of 2022, although we might not see it reach the lows as 1.03.
-Although, EUR/USD might fall to 1.05 by the end of 2022.
+The way events are unfolding with inflation in Europe and the US, as well as with the FED and the ECB, this pair will likely break below 1.10 in Q2 of 2022, although we might not see it reach the lows as 1.03 in 2023.
+Albeit, EUR/USD might fall to 1.05 by the end of this year.

 Recent Changes in the EUR/USD Price

 |Period||Change ($)||Change %|

 Fundamentals were uncertain in 2020 due to the coronavirus, but in 2021 they became clearer, as inflation kept surging across the world, particularly in the US, where it peaked at 6.8% in December, although many argue that real inflation is higher than that.
 Inflation increased in Europe as well, but the US is leading the way, with CPI figures we have not seen in decades.
 This has forced the FED to finally accept that inflation is running out of hand, tightening the monetary policy.
 The European Central Bank (ECB) is still in the period of denying surging inflation, which has led to a divergence in policies from the two biggest central banks.
 The FED is looking to tighten faster, while the ECB is still in the process of deciding.
 The ECB might start to tighten the monetary policy as well in Q2 of 2022 as inflation keeps increasing, but the FED will still be a step ahead, which will mean further bearish pressure for this pair.

 The EUR/USD Price Prediction for the Next 5 Years